felix-zaslavskiy/large-language-model-chats/README.md

 Ideas for future exploration:
 * Conversation between ChatGPT and BARD where ChatGPT is teacher and BARD is student.
 * Code generation like in 15 where we try to get ChatGPT to create as eleborate python code as it possibly can.
+* Execute print loop but where ChatGPT is given a goal to accomplish.
+Maybe even simple goal like do calculations correctly.
 * ChatGPT talks to BING, BING talk to BARD?
 * ChatGPT Given a news article identify logical falacies or factual errors by the writer.